RicardoSoftwareEngineer/digitus-forum-user-microservice/README.md

 ## Made with

 - java 11
+- maven
 - spring boot 2.5
+- junit 5
-- maven
+- h2 database engine
 - sprint tool suite 4

+## Tests

-- h2 database engine
+- CRUD test accessing database

 ## Installation

 Import on your preferred IDE as a maven project and run it like any other spring boot project

-The database is built in so you dont need to worry
+The database is built in so you don´t need to worry

 ## Postman reqs